Scheduling Games with Machine-Dependent Priority Lists: Equilibrium Existence and Computation

 Job $a$ is clearly on $M_1$ in every NE.
 Since $s_2>s_3$, Job $d$ is not on $M_3$ in any NE.
 We distinguish two different cases for job $d$. \begin{enumerate} \item Job $d$ is on $M_1$.
 Then as job $b$ has the highest remaining priority among $b$ and $c$ on all machines, job $b$ picks the machine with the lowest completion time, which is $M_2$, and job $c$ lastly is then on $M_1$.
 As a result, $d$ prefers $M_2$ over $M_1$ (since $18.5 < 18.58$). \item Job $d$ is on $M_2$.
 Then as job $b$ has the highest remaining priority among $b$ and $c$ on all machines, job $b$ picks the machine with the lowest completion time, which is $M_1$, and job $c$ lastly is then on $M_3$ (since $13 < 13.33$).
 As a result, $d$ prefers $M_1$ (since $18.25< 18.5$) over $M_2$. \end{enumerate} Thus, the game $\hat{G}$ has no pure Nash equilibrium.} \end{example}

-A possible generalization of our setting considers unrelated machines, that is, for every job $j$ and machine $i$, $w_j^i$ is the weight of job $j$ if processed on machine $i$.
+A possible generalization of our setting considers unrelated machines, that is, for every job $i$ and machine $j$, $p_{ij}$ is the processing time of job $i$ if processed on machine $j$.
 We conclude this section with an example demonstrating that an NE need not exist in this environment already with only two unrelated machines.